 WE REDEFINE SURFACE DESIGN

-Tomma Bloom is a multidisciplinary design studio dedicated to a research of textile design through form, color and substance to redefine surface design for interior.
+Tomma Bloom is a multidisciplinary design studio providing surface design solutions for interior.

 We are based out of Boston, MA.